Are you on the quest for perfect brows? My easy tutorial will show you how to shape and fill your eyebrows!

-You may’ve noticed that eyebrows have made a comeback.
+You may’ve noticed that prominent eyebrows have made a huge comeback.
 When I was in high school the style was the skinniest little caterpillar eyebrows.
 We plucked those things until they were almost gone.
 Over the years – thankful mine have gown back and with a few brow tools I’m able to have full brows again.
 Now, I’m not talking Brooke Shield brows in the 80s, but still full shapely brows.
 I look back to pictures of myself in high school and my face looks rounder.
 My weight has fluctuated slightly through the years… but I pretty much look the same.
 The only difference is that instead of my face looking round, It looks a little more oval.
 My secret is eyebrow shaping!
-Here I’ll show you how to get those full brows you’ve been looking for.
+Here I’ll show you how to get those full eyebrows you’ve been looking for

 Here are the tools you’ll need to shape and fill your brows.
 I get my supplies at Ulta, but I’m sure most beauty supply stores will have them.
 When choosing your brow colors remember if you’re a brunette don’t choose black, but a darker brown and if you’re blonde don’t choose a yellow, but a very light brown.